 Nonconcussive hits, also known as subconcussive hits, are impacts to the head or body that do not result in symptoms or observable signs of concussion.
-The science is clear that cumulative damage from nonconussive impacts can be greater than concussive impacts and can cause unnoticed changes in brain function and microscopic changes to brain structure that cannot be measured without sophisticated tests.
+The science is clear that noncussive impacts can be greater than concussive impacts and can cause unnoticed changes in brain function and microscopic changes to brain structure that cannot be measured without sophisticated tests.